BaroudLab/Bacterial-Morphology/README.md

 5. Access the application at: http://localhost:8080

-#  Brief explanation of the scripts not associated to figures
+#  Brief explanation of the scripts not associated to figures: These are intermediate calculation and lead at the end lead the tables provided
-1. CreateTrainingSetFromDatabase: Construct table LabelingSetAll.csv with training dataset from the webserver and creates tif-crops used for training
+1. CreateTrainingSetFromDatabase: Construct table  with training dataset from the webserver and creates tif-crops used for training.
 2. Training: Trains pytorsch's resnet34 on the training data.
 Creates network weights and tables for the performance metrics.
 3. ApplyTraining: Applies trained neural network to all data and constructs tables with labels
 4. ExtractClassProbs: Extracts single morphology probabilities from tables